nafarinha/cc_w11_d01_lab_hw_java_classes/README.md

     * Divide :white_check_mark:

 #### Water Bottle
-* Create a water bottle class with a volume property.
+* Create a water bottle class with a volume property. :white_check_mark:
-* The volume should start at 100.
+* The volume should start at 100. :white_check_mark:
 * Add a drink function that takes 10 from the volume each time it is called.
 * Create an empty function that brings the volume down to 0.
 * Create a fill function that fills the volume back to 100.